 129. Pack snacks, lunches, and drinks for yourself and the kids when you go out for errands.

 130. Set up auto bill pay through your bank or utility companies to eliminate late fees.

 131. Stop buying magazines.
 Read them at the library or buy a coffee or tea at Barnes and Noble and read them there.

-132. Don’t buy clothing that needs special laundry services like “hand wash” and “dry clean only” if at all possible.
+132. Don’t buy clothing that needs special laundry services like “hand wash” and “dry clean only” if possible.

-134. Get your free credit report yearly and look through it to make sure there are no errors.
+134. Get your free credit report yearly and review it to ensure there are no errors.
 If there are errors, dispute them.

 135. Call your creditors and ask for a reduction in the interest rate or consider a payoff amount and close the account.

-137. Make your own face wash, body lotion, eye cream, and face cream.
+137. Make your own face wash, body lotion, eye, and face cream.

 139. Cancel your home phone service and switch to exclusively cell service.